Hanqer/Evaluate-SOD/README.md

 ---
 A **One-key** fast evaluation on saliency object detection with GPU implementation including **MAE, Max F-measure, S-measure, E-measure**.

-Code are reimplement from matlab version which are available from http://dpfan.net/
+Code are reimplemented from the matlab version which are available from http://dpfan.net/

 * GPU implementation with pytorch with can be easier embedding into eval code.
 * One-key evaluation